gavinhoward/bc/README.md

 [![Coverity Scan Build Status][17]][18]

+***WARNING: The warning below is temporarily wrong.
+I cannot get my Gitea instance to work, and while I cannot, GitHub will be the official location of this `bc`.***

 ***WARNING: This project has moved to [https://git.yzena.com/][20] for [these reasons][21], though GitHub will remain a mirror.***